jcrrilloo/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 note: grouping classes ?  can  they have all the same class naming convention, could it be different and can we group them ? ** refer back to notes
 * Outcome: Yes, this is called 'grouping selectors' [x] grouped odd numbered selectors so that they can contrrain the correct fonts and fallback font

+Now,  let's walk through the second element criteria:
+* **The second element**: blue text and a font size of 36px [x] Identify the second element - does it have an ID, Yes. is it an even element, yes

+Now, let's walk through the third element criteria [x]* **The third element**: in addition to the styles for all odd numbered elements, add a font size of 24px

+Now, let's walk  through the fourtht and final criteria [] * **The fourth element**: a light green background, a font size of 24px, and bold